oracle-livelabs/security/data-safe/audit-database-activity/audit-database-activity.md

 - View the quantity of audit records available on your target database for the discovered audit trail(s)
 - Start audit data collection
 - Provision audit policies on your target database
+- View the Activity Auditing dashboard
+- Generate admin activity on the target database
-- Analyze audit events across all your target databases
+- Analyze the audit events for your target database
 - View the All Activity report
 - Create a custom audit report
 - Generate and download a custom audit report as a PDF